delatbabel/admin/docs/columns.md

 If you want your column to show more than just text, you can use the `output` option.
 This can either be a string or an anonymous function.

-If you provide an anonymous function, the argumentis available are the relevant column's value from the database, and the current model.
-For instance, if you are using a [color](/docs/field-type-color) field and you want to clearly show the admin user what color a row is, you can do this:
+If you provide an anonymous function, the arguments available are the relevant column's value from the database, and the current model.
+For instance, if you are using a [color](/docs/field-type-color.md) field and you want to clearly show the admin user what color a row is, you can do this:

     'hex' => array(
         'title' => 'Color',